Iran University of Medical Sciences • Journals

 15.1 Titles

-• Use an informative, specific title that reflects the main objective, outcome or population.
+- Use an informative, specific title that reflects the main objective, outcome or population.

-• Avoid vague or overly general titles and unexplained abbreviations.
+- Avoid vague titles and unexplained abbreviations.

 15.2 Abstracts & keywords

-• Avoid overly broad keywords that add little search value.
+- Avoid overly broad keywords that add little search value.

 15.3 Structure & metadata